RUNNs: Ritz-Uzawa Neural Networks for Solving Variational Problems: Mathematical framework

 \subsubsection{Weak formulation}

-In symmetric and positive-definite problems, we propose the following framework: \begin{itemize} \item $\mathbb{U}=\mathbb{V}$ are equipped with the inner product driven by the bilinear form $b(\cdot,\cdot)$.
+In symmetric and positive-definite problems, the framework reads within our Ritz-Uzawa scheme as follows: \begin{itemize} \item $\mathbb{U}=\mathbb{V}$ are equipped with the inner product induced by the bilinear form $b(\cdot,\cdot)$.
 Thus, $B$ is the identity operator, and $\mathbb{U}$ can be read as equipped with the graph inner product (recall Remark~\ref{section:particular_optimal}).
 Then, $\rho^*=1$. \item We have $\mathbb{V}\ni r^k = \delta^k = u^* - u^k\in\mathbb{U}$.
-Then, we can remove the formulations related to $\delta^k$ and directly consider $u^{k+1} = u^k + r^k$. \end{itemize} As a result, Approaches 1-3 simplify as follows: \begin{enumerate} \item[] \textbf{Approach 1 (W).} Given $u^k$, we have: \item[] \textbf{Approach 2 (W).} Given $u^k$, we have: \item [] \textbf{Approach 3 (W).} We recover the traditional Ritz minimization.
+Then, we can remove the formulations related to $\delta^k$ and directly consider $u^{k+1} = u^k + r^k$. \end{itemize} As a result, Approaches 1-3 simplify as follows: \begin{enumerate} \item[] \textbf{Approach 1 (W1).} Given $u^0\in\mathbb U$, \item[] \textbf{Approach 2 (W2).} Given $u^k\in\mathbb U$, \item [] \textbf{Approach 3 (W3).} We recover the traditional Ritz minimization,

 \end{enumerate}